samoylenko/samoylenko.me/index.md

 Let's not waste your time: **Application Security is DevOps, DevOps is Application Security**.
-You get there by reducing complexity, embracing change and learning, and shortening the feedback loop.
+You get there by reducing complexity, embracing change and learning, and by shortening the feedback loop.

 Technically, I can no longer distinguish between security issues and other software bugs, both in design and code.
 Just priority and complexity, maybe -